Lovecraftian horror: 2000s

 This period saw a few films using lovecraftian horror themes.
 2007's The Mist, Frank Darabont's movie adaptation of Stephen King's 1985 novella by the same name, featuring otherworldly Lovecraftian monsters emerging from a thick blanket of mist to terrify a small New England town, and 2005's The Call of Cthulhu, made by the H. P. Lovecraft Historical Society, a black and white adaptation using silent film techniques to mimic the feel of a film that might have been made in the 1920s, at the time that Lovecraft's story was written.

 2001's Dagon is a Spanish-made horror film directed by Stuart Gordon.
 Though titled after Lovecraft's story "Dagon", the film is actually an effective adaptation of his story The Shadow over Innsmouth.

-Cthulhu is a 2000 Australian low budget horror film that was directed, produced, and written by Damian Heffernan.
+Cthulhu is a 2000 Australian low budget horror film directed, produced, and written by Damian Heffernan.
 It is mostly based on two Lovecraft stories, "The Thing on the Doorstep" and The Shadow Over Innsmouth.

-2007's Cthulhu, directed by Dan Gildark, it is loosely based on the novella The Shadow over Innsmouth (1936).
+2007's Cthulhu, directed by Dan Gildark, is loosely based on the novella The Shadow over Innsmouth (1936).
 The film is notable among works adapted from Lovecraft's work for having a gay protagonist.